|Office of Human Resources and Chief Diversity Officer|

 Previous policy entitled "Anti-Discrimination Policy"

-SUNY Empire State College is an equal-opportunity employer committed to an educational and employment environment in which all individuals (faculty, staff, students and visitors) are treated with respect and dignity.
+SUNY Empire State College (ESC) is an equal-opportunity employer committed to an educational and employment environment in which all individuals (faculty, staff, students and visitors) are treated with respect and dignity.
 Each individual has the right to work or study in a professional atmosphere that promotes equal treatment and addresses discriminatory practices, including harassment.
 The college expects that all relationships among persons at the college are professional and free of bias, prejudice and harassment.

-Harassment on the basis of any other protected characteristic is strictly prohibited.
-Under this policy, harassment is verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, creed, national origin, sex, age, disability, sexual orientation, gender identity, marital status, domestic violence victim status, or any other characteristic protected by law or that of his/her relatives, friends or associates, and that:
+Harassment: Under this policy, harassment is verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, creed, national origin, sex, age, disability, sexual orientation, gender identity, marital status, domestic violence victim status, or any other characteristic protected by law or that of his/her relatives, friends or associates, and that:

 - has the purpose or effect of creating an intimidating, hostile or offensive work or study environment